try being vegan

 Emphasize Crowding, Not Cutting

 So let’s start first with the most important piece of advice I can possibly offer: going vegan is not about cutting meat, milk, and eggs out of your diet—it’s about crowding them out.
-When you cut out animal-based foods the resultant experience entails sacrifice and deprivation.
-But when you crowd them out there’s no feeling of sacrifice at all.
+Cutting out animal-based foods may provoe feelings of sacrifice and deprivation.
+But when you crowd out these foods there’s no feeling of sacrifice at all.
 That’s because you’re abandoning old foods in favor of new ones that taste better and are more satisfying.
 And every time you discover a new vegan food that you adore, the animal-based foods you grew up eating get pushed further to the margins.

 Shopping for Vegan Food

 Going vegan will probably inspire you to do your grocery shopping in more places, since the best vegan food products are rarely found in typical supermarkets.
-That said, every supermarket will sell basic vegan staples like beans, rice, pasta, tomato sauce, and soymilk.
+That said, every supermarket sells basic vegan staples like beans, rice, pasta, tomato sauce, and soy milk.

 All that said, supermarkets are certainly more accommodating to vegans than they once were.
-Many supermarkets today have an array of vegan meats and cheeses, a natural foods aisle, or even an entire section of the store devoted to healthier foods.
+Many supermarkets today carry an array of vegan meats and dairy-free cheeses.
+Many also have a natural foods aisle, or even an entire section of the store devoted to healthier foods.

 Natural Foods Stores